Booking.com partner verification

 User research

-Assess comprehension of our prototypes
+Assess comprehension of prototypes

 Product development

-Built a localised library for tax-related terminology
+Create a localised library for tax-related terminology

 Champion dynamic UX solutions that reduce operational costs and are future-proof